-While the prolonged pandemic, absence of cross-border visitors and geopolitical risks will all continue to create strong headwinds, ongoing vaccine rollouts pave the way for border reopening and instill greater confidence in the outlook.
-The group will monitor closely the impact of these events and its exposure to the risks and uncertainties in connection therewith.
+The group will monitor closely the impact of the challenges and its exposure to the risks and uncertainties in connection therewith.
 By adhering to its prudent approach, the group will continue to adopt flexible strategies to cope with market volatility.
 Having a strong balance sheet and ample cash on hand, the group is able to remain resilience in the face of uncertain economic environment ahead.